QUACKWATCHERS The Chiropractic Resource Organization

 The Chiropractic Antitrust Suit ~ Wilk, et al vs. the AMA, et al

 For those who have forgotten, or for those who never knew, organized medicine spent decades and millions of dollars trying to discredit and destroy chiropractic.
 Today the vestiges of this suppression are still found on fringe web sites that ignore the body of peer-reviewed research supporting chiropractic care.
-Explore the depths of medical arrogance in this in-depth review of the Wilk case.
+Explore the depth and breadth of institutionalized medical arrogance in this in-depth review of the Wilk case.

 The New Zealand Report – 1978